Perhaps you’re staying home for the holidays. Perhaps you’re going home for the holidays.

 Whether you’re too alone for Christmas or would desperately like a little alone time…

-So this holidays consider your own survival.
+So during this holiday season, consider your own survival.

 If you find yourself alone, missing friends or family, wishing things were different, step out and explore your home town.
 See your home anew as you travel solo.